Value Betting Guide | Calculate & Use Expected Value (EV)

 1. Use Value Betting Software

-There aren’t many value betting tools that are (a) publicly available and (b) genuinely profitable.
-However, I was granted free access to review the ValueBetting product by RebelBetting, and I was extremely impressed.
-The ValueBetting software monitors price movements across a vast array of bookmakers, identifies plus EV selections the moment they appear, and displays them in a live feed.
-This product essentially provides users with all the tools necessary to generate a consistent profit.
+There aren’t many tools that are both public and genuinely profitable.
+I was given access to test the ValueBetting product by RebelBetting and found it extremely effective.
+The software tracks price movements across numerous bookmakers, flags +EV opportunities the moment they appear, and presents them in a live feed.
+It provides everything needed to build a structured, consistent strategy.

 Over a large sample, RebelBetting produces profits in line with expected value

-I’ve also reviewed the Trademate Sports software, which is another excellent value betting product.
-Check out my full Value Bet Finder Review to learn more about both services.
+I’ve also reviewed the Trademate Sports software, another excellent option for value betting.
+You can read my full Value Bet Finder Review to compare both services.

 2. Follow Legitimate Tipsters

-See my recommended tipster sites — but also be aware of the risks involved in following tipsters.
+See my recommended tipster sites — but also review the risks of following tipsters.

 3. Compile Your Own Odds

-There are useful tools like the AceOdds Calculator that quickly convert percentage probabilities into decimal odds.
+Tools like the AceOdds Calculator make it easy to convert probabilities into decimal odds.

 Learn the basics of football betting systems.